OffchainLabs/arb-os/doc/DataFormats.md

 Here v, r, and s comprise an EIP-155 compliant ECDSA signature by the transaction's sender, based on the L2 chain's chainID.

+The destination address is encoded consistently with Ethereum: a zero address is encoded as an empty byte array, and any other value is encoded as an array of 20 bytes.

 **Subtype 5: sequencer batch** has subtype-specific data of:

 * release block number (64-bit uint)
 * a sequence of one or more items, in the same format as subtype 3

 The release block number specifies an L1 block number.
 The sequencer is directing ArbOS to stop delaying any messages that arrived at or before the specified block number.
+Those no longer delayed messages, if any, will be processed before the contents of the batch.
 ArbOS will discard a message of this subtype unless it was sent by the authorized sequencer.

 **Subtype 6: heartbeat message** has no subtype-specific data.